 Real property the household claims is not saleable is exempt.
 Verification of this claim must be provided from two different sources in the property's geographic area.
-Exempt real property the household is making a good faith effort to sell at a fair market price.

 The household must also verify no offers to purchase have been received.
 Once a reasonable offer is made, whether the household accepts it or not, the property is no longer considered "not saleable".
 The property now has value and is no longer exempt.